Data-Science-for-Linguists-2025/Chinese-English-Code-Switching-Analysis/final_report.md

 - **Data Preprocessing:** Due to inconsistent formatting, significant time was required to clean and preprocess the dataset.
 Multiple rounds of data cleaning were necessary.
 - **Language Detection Errors:** The language detection tools used initially (langdetect and langid) were unable to accurately classify mixed-language sentences.
 A **regular expression-based approach** was implemented to improve detection accuracy.

-Despite these setbacks, the project was completed successfully, and the analysis provides valuable insights into bilingual communication in online spaces.
+Despite these setbacks, the project was completed successfully, and the analysis provides valuable insights into multilingual communication in online spaces.

 ## Conclusion

 This study sheds light on the phenomenon of **Chinese-English code-switching** in posts on Stack Exchange.
-The results indicate that code-switching is a frequent and consistent feature of bilingual communication, unaffected by the domain of discourse.
+The results indicate that code-switching is a frequent and consistent feature of multilingual communication, unaffected by the domain of discourse.
 Additionally, while most code-switching instances are lexical, with the marjority involving shifts in POS, suggesting a complex interplay of factors influencing code-switching behavior.

-The findings highlight the importance of computational methods, such as language detection, topic modeling, and POS tagging, in studying bilingual discourse.
+The findings highlight the importance of computational methods, such as language detection, topic modeling, and POS tagging, in studying multilingual discourse.
 Future research can build on this research by expanding the dataset, exploring more domains, and investigating the cognitive and social implications of code-switching in online communities.

 ---